Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are excellent.
-They perfectly target 'Sherlock Holmes' and 'James Bond' respectively, using specific tropes (detective, intricate clues, secret agent, gadgets, daring missions) that are strongly associated with those choices and completely absent from 'Inception'.
+These clues are excellent at misdirecting.
+The first clue strongly points to 'The Conjuring' by describing its core plot, and the second clue perfectly describes 'The Lord of the Rings'.
+They are specific enough to be believable for those choices and completely unrelated to 'The Matrix'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices